What to Expect

-Pulling into a new church for the first time can be nerve-wracking.
-No worries here.
 We have a large parking lot in the rear of the building.
 Please feel free to enter the building through the parking lot entrance.
-Once inside the building, you can walk past the classrooms and offices and be directed to the worship sanctuary.
-Handicapped parking spaces are available at the front entrance of the building as well as the within the main parking lot.
+Once inside the building, you can walk past the classrooms and offices and take a left to go through our parlor and into the sanctuary.
+Handicapped parking spaces are available at the front entrance of the building as well as within the main parking lot.

 When Do I Arrive and Where Do I Sit?

-We recommend that you arrive at least 15 minutes before the beginning of the service you are attending so you can park, familiarize yourself with the facility, and find a seat.
-Of course, you are welcome to join us no matter when you arrive!
+We recommend that you arrive at least 5 minutes before the beginning of the service so you can park, get familiar with the church, and find a seat.
+Of course, you are welcome to join in no matter when you arrive!

 You can sit wherever you feel comfortable; there are no saved seats.
-If you’d like, our ushers will be more than happy to assist you.
-Currently, for indoor worship, 25% capacity is permitted (60 people), and you will be asked to sit in alternate pews, where bulletins will be placed.
-Families from the same household may sit together.
+If you’d like, the ushers will be more than happy to assist you.
+Look for them at the entrance to the worship space where they hand out bulletins to guide you through the service.

-What Will My Children Do During the Service?
+What Will My Kids Do During the Service?